krasoffski/pytasks/README.md

 `Pyttleship` is python implementation of world-popular game [Battleship].
 The main idea of `Pyttleship` is to gather all tasks described above and build interesting network game.
-At first look this game seems quite simple but during thinking about the future game architecture many question will arise.
+At first look this game seems quite simple but during thinking about the future game architecture many questions will arise.

 Happy codding!